dennistrinh/CS362-004-U2018/projects/trinhden/README.md

 # Name: Dennis Trinh
 # ONID: trinhden

+# Thank you to Jacob Leno for his dominion code to use for testing.
-# This is my assignment-2 submission!
+# Lenoja is his code.